Black Hole Feedback, Galaxy Quenching and Outflows at Cosmic Dawn: Analysis of the SEEDZ Simulations: Numerical Method

 where $R_{\rm ISCO}$ is the innermost stable orbit.
 Assuming the BH's spin is prograde with respect to the accretion disc, $R_{\rm ISCO}$ is given by

 in units of $GM/c^2$ and $r_1$ and $r_2$ are given by

 and $a$ is the dimensionless black hole spin, assumed to be 0.7.
 These assumptions lead to a radiative efficiency $\epsilon$ $\sim$ 0.1.

-When the accretion rate exceeds the Eddington limit, we swap to a slim disc model as in \cite{Madau2014}, where generated heat is efficiently radiated away and $\epsilon$ is appropriately reduced from the sub-Eddington value, weakening BH feedback.
-We calcualte the Eddington accretion limit as
+When the accretion rate exceeds the Eddington limit, we transition to a slim disc model following \cite{Madau2014}.
+In this regime, photon trapping becomes important, such that a significant fraction of the generated radiation is advected inward with the flow rather than escaping.
+This reduces the effective radiative efficiency (and hence $\epsilon$) relative to the sub-Eddington case, weakening the resulting radiative feedback.